xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 ### Solution

-You can use `Task.FromResult` to create and return a new `Task<T>` that is already completed with the specified value:
+You can use `Task.FromResult` to create and return a new `Task<'T>` that is already completed with the specified value:

 ```C#
 interface IMyAsyncInterface